Yaaaaaaassica/flink/docs/dev/table/common.md

 Please see the documentation about [Table Sources & Sinks]({{ site.baseurl }}/dev/table/sourceSinks.html) for details about available sinks and instructions for how to implement a custom `TableSink`.

+There are two ways to emit a table:

+1. The `Table.writeToSink(TableSink sink)` method emits the table using the provided `TableSink` and automatically configures the sink with the schema of the table to emit.
-The `Table.insertInto(String tableName)` method emits the `Table` to a registered `TableSink`.
-The method looks up the `TableSink` from the catalog by the name and validates that the schema of the `Table` is identical to the schema of the `TableSink`.
+2. The `Table.insertInto(String sinkTable)` method looks up a `TableSink` that was registered with a specific schema under the provided name in the `TableEnvironment`'s catalog.
+The schema of the table to emit is validated against the schema of the registered `TableSink`.

 The following examples shows how to emit a `Table`:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// get a TableEnvironment
+// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

-TableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section
+// compute a result Table using Table API operators and/or SQL queries Table result = ...

 // create a TableSink
-TableSink sink = new CsvTableSink("/path/to/file", fieldDelim = "|");
+TableSink sink = new CsvTableSink("/path/to/file", "|");

+// METHOD 1:
+//   Emit the result Table to the TableSink via the writeToSink() method result.writeToSink(sink);

+// METHOD 2:
-// register the TableSink with a specific schema String[] fieldNames = {"a", "b", "c"};
+//   Register the TableSink with a specific schema String[] fieldNames = {"a", "b", "c"};
-TypeInformation[] fieldTypes = {Types.INT, Types.STRING, Types.LONG};
+DataType[] fieldTypes = {DataTypes.INT, DataTypes.STRING, DataTypes.LONG};
 tableEnv.registerTableSink("CsvSinkTable", fieldNames, fieldTypes, sink);

-// compute a result Table using Table API operators and/or SQL queries Table result = ...
-// emit the result Table to the registered TableSink result.insertInto("CsvSinkTable");
+//   Emit the result Table to the registered TableSink via the insertInto() method result.insertInto("CsvSinkTable");

 // execute the program